Login Sign in

 Here are some scenarios when your dog’s burping may point to something more serious.

-When dog burping begins suddenly and frequently
+When dog burping is sudden and frequent

 When dog burping leads to vomiting